Ruthie-FRC/Ruthie-FRC/README.md

 - 5892/Sidekick #10 - not started 🟥
 - more bayesopt! - done for now 🟩*
 - anti tipping - not started 🟥

+*there is no such thing as too much bayesopt, hence it is never truly done.